Zottelchens-WoW-Addons/AdiBags-Shadowlands/addon_supported_items.md

  * 184841 - Lyre of Sacred Purpose
  * 184842 - Instructor's Divine Bell

+## Upgradeable Items (Disabled by default)

+Items which can be upgraded (for example: Valor/Korthian/Covenant Armor) - this might not be specific to Shadowlands

 ## Abominable Stitching

 Items used for Abominable Stitching (Necrolord Covenant)